shmiko/shmiko.github.io/_posts/2016-02-28-maths-vectors-and-points.md

 ## Mathematics Vectors and Points

-1. A point is a location in space represented by co ordinates in space or the location.
+1. A point is a location in space represented by coordinates in space or the location.
 Written as (x,y) in a 2D environment or as (x,y,z) in a 3D environment.
 Example (2,-1) represented visually on an x,y grid. x is first.